NGaikwad99/CompTIASecPlus-Prep/All modules.md

 * **Data masking** replaces a part of sensitive information with symbols.
 For instance, the first 12 digits of credit card number are replaced with an * on a receipt.

 #### Hashing
-Hashing is a one-way encoding process wherein a hash algorithm is used to convert a message into a fixed-size message digest using a set of mathematical operations.
-One-way encoding implies that once hashed, the plaintext cannot be retreived from its corresponding hash value.
-Hashing is commonly used for storing and validating passwords.
-It is essential to ensure that a hash algorithm is collision free that is, two different strings will not generate the same hash value.
-Examples of hash algorithms include Message Digest 5 (MD5) and Secure Hashing Algorithm (SHA) 1 and 2.
-MD5 is insecure as it is vulnerable to collision attacks and hence, not in use today.
+* One-way encoding process wherein a hash algorithm is used to convert a message into a fixed-size message digest using a set of mathematical operations.
+* Once hashed, the plaintext cannot be retreived from its corresponding hash value.
+* Commonly used for storing and validating passwords.
+* Hash algorithm should be collision free that is, two different strings will not generate the same hash value.
+* Examples: Message Digest 5 (MD5) and Secure Hashing Algorithm (SHA) 1 and 2.
+* MD5 is vulnerable to collision attacks and hence, not in use today.

 #### Salting
+* Adds a randomly generated string to the password prior to hashing.
+* Salting aims to prevent rainbow table attacks on user credentials.
-Hashed passwords may be susceptible to rainbow table attacks.
-In this attack, an attacker generates the message dirests for commonly used passwords and then tries to find a match in a (stolen) file of hashed passwords.
-Salting aims to prevent rainbow table attacks on user credentials.
-This process adds a randomly generated string to the password prior to hashing.
+* In rainbow table attacks, an attacker generates the message digests for commonly used passwords and then tries to find a match in a (stolen) file of hashed passwords.

 #### Digital signatures
-Digital signatures leverage combination of hashing and public key cryptography to ensure authentication, integrity and non-repuduation.
-Suppose Alice wants to send a digitally signed message to Bob.
+* Leverage combination of hashing and public key cryptography to ensure authentication, integrity and non-repuduation.
+* Suppose Alice wants to send a digitally signed message to Bob.
 The communication would occur as follows:
     1. Alice obtains the message digest of the message that she wants to send to Bob.
     2. Alice encrypts the message digest with her private key to obtain the digital signature.
     3. Alice attaches this signature to the message and sends it to Bob.
 At this stage, Alice can encrypt the message with Bob's public key to ensure confidentiality or privacy.
     4. On receiving the message, Bob decrypts the message with his private key to obtain the original message and Alice's digital signature.
     5. Bob decrypts the digital signature using Alice's public key to obtain the message digest.
     6. Bob generates the message digest of the plaintext message.
     7. Bob compares the hash values obtained in steps 5 and 6.
 If they are a match, Bob knows that the message was not tampered with in transit.

-Digital signatures are commonly used by software vendors to authenticate their products available for download on the internet such as applets and software patches.
+* Ccommonly used by software vendors to authenticate their products available for download on the internet.

 #### Key stretching
-Key stretching algorithms such as Password bases key derivation function v2 (PBKDF2) are used to generate robust keys from passwords by using multiple iterations of salting and hashing.
+* Generate robust keys from passwords by using multiple iterations of salting and hashing.
+* Example: Password bases key derivation function v2 (PBKDF2).

 #### Blockchain
-Blockchain is a distributed and immutable _open public ledger_ that serves as a resilient solution to tracking of records in a way that they cannot be tampered with or destroyed.
-Copies of the ledger are distributed among multiple systems to ensure that in case a record is tampered with on one system, an inconsistency will help detect this corruption.
-With each legitimate transaction, all the copies are updated.
-The most popular and foremost application of Blockchain is in cryptocurrency, to keep track of Bitcoin transactions among all participants.
-Blockchain also has other use cases such as propertry ownership records and to track supply chains.
+* Distributed and immutable _open public ledger_ that serves as a resilient solution to tracking of records in a way that they cannot be tampered with or destroyed.
+* Copies of the ledger are distributed among multiple systems to ensure that in case a record is tampered with on one system, an inconsistency will help detect this corruption.
+* With each legitimate transaction, all the copies are updated.
+* Popular application: Cryptocurrency to keep track of Bitcoin transactions among all participants.
+* Also has other use cases such as propertry ownership records and to track supply chains.

 #### Digital certificates
-Digital certificate is enssentially an endorsed copy of a public key that is signed by a trusted certificate authority (CA) to ensure authenticity of a server, device, email address, developer, or user.
-Digital certificates follow the X.509 standard containing the following attributes:
+* Endorsed copy of a public key that is signed by a trusted certificate authority (CA) to ensure authenticity of a server, device, email address, developer, or user.
     * Version of the X.509 standard
     * Serial number
     * Signature algorithm identifier that is used by the CA to digitally sign the certificate
     * Issuer name that is the name of the CA that verified the certificate
     * Validity period
     * Subject's common name (CN) that describes the certificate owner
     * Subject alternative names (SANs) [optional] that highlight additional items (domain names, IP addresses) protected by the certificate
     * Wildcard [optional] denoted by an * in the certificate name denotes that the certificate is valid for only one level of subdomains as well.

-**Certificate authority (CA)** is a neutral organization responsible for signing digital certificates after they have verified the identity of the subject.
-Major CAs include IdenTrust, Amazon Web Services, GoDaddy, DigiCert Group, GlobalSign, Sectigo/Comodo, and Let's Encrypt.
-CAs protect their private keys using an offline root CA that safeguards the root certificate.
-This certificate is the _root of trust_ and is used to create a number of intermediary CAs that are kept online to verify and sign digital certificates.
-This process is known as certificate chaining.
-Some organizations create internal CAs to create _self-signed certificates_ that are trusted only within the organization.
+* **Certificate authority (CA)**
+    * Neutral organization responsible for signing digital certificates after they have verified the identity of the subject.
+    * Major CAs include IdenTrust, Amazon Web Services, GoDaddy, DigiCert Group, GlobalSign, Sectigo/Comodo, and Let's Encrypt.
+    * Protect their private keys using an offline root CA that safeguards the root certificate called the _root of trust_ used to create a number of *intermediary CAs*.
+    * Intermediary CAs are kept online to verify and sign digital certificates in a process called *certificate chaining*.
+    * Some organizations create internal CAs to create _self-signed certificates_, trusted only within the organization.

-**Certification revocation lists (CRLs)** contain all the invalid certificates.
-This list is used to ensure validity of a certificate by checking if the cetificate is included in the list.
-If not found, then the certificate is valid and hence, trusted.
-However, this is a time-consuming process as the list is long and must be downloaded periodically.
+* **Certification revocation lists (CRLs)**
+    * Contain all the invalid certificates.
+    * Ensure validity of a certificate by checking if the cetificate is included in the list.
+    * Time-consuming process as the list is long and must be downloaded periodically.

-**Online certificate status protocol (OCSP)** is a more optimal solution for checking certificate validity.
-OCSP servers operated by CAs are contacted by the browser to verify the status of a certificate.
-The server responds with good, revoked or unknown and this information is used by the browser to determine if the certificate is valid.
+* **Online certificate status protocol (OCSP)**
+    * More optimal solution for checking certificate validity.
+    * Servers operated by CAs are contacted by the browser to verify the status of a certificate.
+    * The server responds with good, revoked or unknown which is used by the browser to determine if the certificate is valid.
+* **Certificate stapling**

-**Certificate stapling** is another method of verifying the validity of a certificate.
-This approach is an extension to OSCP that reduces the load on OCSP servers.
-In this solution, instead of a browser contacting the OCSP server, the web server of the site contacts the OCSP server and attaches the signed and timestamped response to the certificate.
+    * Another method of verifying the validity of a certificate.
+    * Extension to OSCP that reduces the load on OCSP servers.
+    * Instead of a browser contacting the OCSP server, the web server of the site contacts the OCSP server and attaches the signed and timestamped response to the certificate.
 When a browser requests to access the site, the certificate is sent along with the stapled OCSP response to check validity.
-Stapled certificates commonly have a validity of 24 hours after which the web server must contact the OCSP server again.
-This helps reduce the load on the OCSP server as it is not contacted for each and every request to access the site.
+    * Stapled certificates commonly have a validity of 24 hours after which the web server must contact the OCSP server again.

-<span style="color:blue">Third-party</span>
+* <span style="color:blue">Third-party</span>

-**Certificate signing request (CSR)** is the second step in the certification process that occurs after the CA has verified the identity of the subject as part of the enrollment process.
-The subject provides the CA with their public key in the form of a CSR.
-The CA uses this to create a certificate following the X.509 standard.
-There are two types of certificates depending on the level of identity verfiication performed by the CA. Domain Validation (DV) certificates are the most common certificates that indicates that the subject has control of the domain name.
-Extended Verification (EV) certificates involve further assurance that the certificate owner is a legitimate business.
+* **Certificate signing request (CSR)**
+    * Occurs after the CA has verified the identity of the subject as part of the enrollment process.
+    * The subject provides the CA with their public key in the form of a CSR.
+    * The CA uses this to create a certificate following the X.509 standard.
+    * Ttwo types of certificates depending on the level of identity verification performed by the CA.
+        * *Domain Validation (DV)* certificates are the most common certificates that indicates that the subject has control of the domain name.
+        * *Extended Verification (EV)* certificates involve further assurance that the certificate owner is a legitimate business.

 ## Threats, Vulnerabilities, and Mitigations
-### Compare and contrast common threat actors and motivations
+### Common threat actors and motivations
 #### Threat actors
+* **Nation-state attackers**
-* Nation-state attackers are highly-skilled advanced persistent threat (APT) actors with significant resources hired and sponsored by the nation for political or economic motives such as spying and gaethering information against targets or rivals.
+    * Highly-skilled advanced persistent threat (APT) actors with significant resources
+    * Hired and sponsored by the nation for political or economic motives such as spying on targets or rivals.
+* **Unskilled attackers**
-* Unskilled attackers also known as script kiddies are amateurs who want to have some fun and/or prove their skill.
-They are typically school going students who leverage publicly available tools or scripts and have limited skills and low access to resources.
+    * Also known as script kiddies.
+    * Amateurs who want to have some fun and/or prove their skill.
+    * Leverage publicly available tools or scripts and have limited skills and low access to resources.
+* **Hacktivists**
-* Hacktivists believe they are motivated by the greater good and have strong philosophical or political beliefs.
-They level of capabiity varies widely as well as the access to resources.
-Hacktivits might perform attacks like defacing a website or targetting a network due to a political issue.
-Anonymous is a widely known hacktivist group that has targeted various large sized companies like PayPal and Visa and Mastercard as well as government agencies.
+    * Believe they are motivated by the greater good and have strong philosophical or political beliefs.
+    * Level of capabiity varies widely as well as the access to resources.
+    * Might perform attacks like defacing a website or targetting a network due to a political issue.
+    * Anonymous is a hacktivist group that has targeted various large sized companies like PayPal and Visa and Mastercard as well as government agencies.
+* **Insider threats**
+    * Are or used to be employed within the target organization.
+    * Sophistication of attacks may vary but they have an upper hand given their know-how of the organization.
+    * Limited financial resources and time.
+    * Challenging to detect.
-* Insider threats are internal attackers who are or used to be employed within the organization that they target.
-Sophistication of attacks waged by insider threats may vary but they certainly have an upper hand given their know-how of the organization.
-Internal attacks may also have limited financial resources and time.
-Insider threats are very challenging to detect as being part of the organization they are not easily suspected.
-Motives may include revenge or causing diruption by disclosing confidential information or targeting the day to day operations.
-Behavioral assessments are an effective tool for identifying insider threats.
+    * Motives may include revenge or causing diruption by disclosing confidential information or targeting the day to day operations.
+    * Behavioral assessments are an effective tool for identifying insider threats.
+* **Organized crime**
-* Organized crime is typically motivated by financial gain.
-It includes cyber-dependent crime (ransomware, data compromise, DDoS, etc), child sexual abuse, online fraud, dark web activity, and cross-cutting crime factors.
-These attackers have very high resources including time and money and their skills range from moderate to high.
+    * Typically motivated by financial gain.
+    * Includes cyber-dependent crime (ransomware, data compromise, DDoS, etc), child sexual abuse, online fraud, dark web activity, and cross-cutting crime factors.
+    * Very high resources including time and money and their skills range from moderate to high.
+* **Shadow IT**
-* Shadow IT involves the purchase and use of devices that do not conform to the organization's policy and requirements.
-This may intentionally or unintentinally place sensitive information in the hands of the vendor.
-For instance, following the release of Dropbox, many employees began uploading sensitive files to sync their personal and work devices.
+    * Purchase and use of devices that do not conform to the organization's policy and requirements.
+    * May intentionally or unintentinally place sensitive information in the hands of the vendor.
+    * For instance, following the release of Dropbox, many employees began uploading sensitive files to sync their personal and work devices.

 |Threat actor | Location | Resources | Sophistication | Motivation |
 |-------------|-------------|-------------|-------------|-------------|